syncfusion-content/blazor-docs/blazor/treeview/expand-collaspe-actions.md

 **Duration** - specifies the duration to animate.
 **Easing** - specifies the animation timing function.
 **Effect** - specifies the type of animation.

-In the following example, the `Animation` settings are defined.

 ```cshtml
 @using Syncfusion.Blazor.Navigations